-"Sarah, my oldest daughter.
+"Sarah.
+My oldest daughter.
 I came home after work and couldn't find her.
 I looked all over.
 I asked my boyfriend where she was, and he wouldn't answer.
 And that's when I saw that his hands were red."
 She gripped his shoulders tighter.
 "I found her in the bathtub.
-She was red all over.
+Red everywhere.
 Red inside the tub.
 Red all in her hair.
 I couldn't wash the red out no matter how hard I tried.
 By the time I was done I had red all over my hands and it wouldn’t come off."

 Charles closed his eyes "I'm so sorry," he said.

 "I am too," said Angela.
 They were concealed in a copse of bushes at the bottom of a small ravine.
 It was a good place.
-Burgundy-red roses sprouted up from between the roots of the trees here.
+Burgundy-red roses sprouted nearby.

 "I don't deserve this."

 Angela hesitated.
 "Maybe," she said, turning her head a little.
-"I don't know.
-I can't know for sure, ever.
+"I can't know for sure, ever.
 But…" She grabbed him by the throat.
 "I do have mouths to feed."

-She held him under the water, waiting for the thrashing to stop.
-The drizzling rain ran in streamers down her pelt and the length of her muzzle.
+She held him under the water until the thrashing stopped.
+Rain ran in streamers down her pelt and the length of her muzzle.
 When she felt the body stop moving, she waited, counting to herself.
 When enough time had passed, she pulled him up again.
 He flopped around, limp.
 Satisfied, she dragged him to where the water lapped against the land, and there she bared her claws.
 Over the rain, there was a ripping sound.

 The water turned red.

-She dried off and looked in on Anna, asleep in bed.
+She looked in on Anna, asleep in bed.
 Then she showered, taking time to scrub the red crust out from under her nails.
-After, she dried Nicolas' book by the heater and read the last page of the story she'd started:
+When she was done she dried Nicolas' book by the heater and read the last page of the story she'd started:

 "All the better to eat you with!” the wolf said, but the girl was not impressed.
-She kissed the wolf on his muzzle and made him sit on the floor, and she put a leash and collar around his neck, and that night he slept at the foot of her bed, snoring gently.
+She kissed the wolf on his muzzle and made him sit on the floor, putting a leash and collar around his neck.
+That night he slept at the foot of her bed, snoring gently.
 Because she knew she was no one's meat.